TheBlob42/nvim-config/README.md

 - run `PackerSync`
 - fix any problems that might occur
 - run `PackerSnapshot stable`
-- run `PackerSnapshotFormat` (to make sure the git diff is as small as possible)
+- run `PackerSnapshotFormat stable` (to make sure the git diff is as small as possible)

 ## LSP